 WOMEN'S ALZHEIMER'S MOVEMENT

-As a result of a decade partnership with Maria Shriver's Alzheimer's advocacy efforts, Alissa was selected as a woman leader of the national campaign, Maria Shriver's Wipe Out Alzheimer's Challenge.
+As a result of a decade-long partnership with Maria Shriver's Alzheimer's advocacy efforts, Alissa was selected as a Woman lLeader of the national campaign, Maria Shriver's Wipe Out Alzheimer's Challenge.
 In 2017, it was rebranded as The Women's Alzheimer's Movement in partnership with the Alzheimer's Association, My Brain, and A Woman's Nation, whose book she was a contributing author for in 2010.
 Alissa and leading advocates from around the world including Anne Romney, Brooke Shields, Shonda Rhimes and Senator Barbara Mikulski are featured as the "inspirational women who have stood on the front lines of the fight against Alzheimer’s."
 Check out her feature and then take the pledge to use your brain to #WipeOutAlz.

 Alz4Kidz is a two-part handbook by Alissa Anderegg to teach kids about Alzheimer’s disease.

 Part One of this handbook is specially designed for caregiving youth grades 6-8.
 Based off the five lessons of HBO’s The Alzheimer’s Project: Grandpa, Do You Know Who I Am? with Maria Shriver, Alz4Kidz can be used as an accompanying resource or as a stand-alone teaching tool.
 Readers will learn lessons from how to best interact with a grandparent who has Alzheimer’s, to the science behind the disease, to ways they can help the cause, and much more.